 Bake until breadcrumbs are golden and sauce is bubbly.
 Serve Turkey Tetrazzini hot and garnished with fresh minced parsley.

 This recipe includes everything you need to call it a complete meal, including veggies.
-But it you want to have leftovers or you’re feeding more people, add a fresh green salad and some garlic bread.
+But it you want to have leftovers or you’re feeding more people, add a copycat Olive Garden Salad and some garlic bread.

 What to do with leftovers

 If you have leftovers, store them in an airtight container in the fridge for 3-5 days.
 This recipe reheats nicely, so you can have lunches ready to go or make another meal out of it.

 Can I make Turkey Tetrazzini ahead of time?

 Thinking of making an extra casserole to freeze for later?
 This dish works really well as a make ahead casserole.
 Great for always having dinner on hand or for sending with a friend in need.

 Make and cook within 24 hours: Make the casserole as instructed and cover with foil.
 Pop the casserole in the fridge up to a day in advance and cook as instructed when really.
 Let sit out for 20 minutes to take the chill off.